mbeauvois/mbeauvois/README.md

 <h1 align="center">Hi 👋, I'm Marine</h1>
-<h3 align="center">I am a passionate full stack web developer looking for an apprenticeship in Lille and its surroundings.</h3>
+<h3 align="center">I am a passionate full stack web developer looking for an apprenticeship in Lille and its surroundings.
-<p>I have recently done a bootcamp at Le Wagon and I will be starting a DevOps course with Simplon in September . </p>
+I have recently done a bootcamp at Le Wagon and I will be starting a DevOps course with Simplon in September . </h3>

 ## <h3 align="left">Connect with me:</h3>
 <p align="left">